 - Polycystic ovaries: more than 12-13 antral follicles larger than 2 mm.
-The ovary is enlarged and an ultrasound image called a collar sign is seen.
+The ovary is enlarged and an ultrasound image resembling a string of pearls is seen.

 Knowing the state of the ovarian reserve at a young age will allow a woman to make decisions before it is too late to achieve her desire for motherhood.
 Thus, a young woman with a low fertility reserve could decide not to postpone childbearing any longer or to preserve fertility by vitrification of eggs.

 AFC and fertility treatments

-On the other hand, within assisted reproduction treatments, the RFA is also a good predictor of how the ovary will respond to the ovarian stimulation performed.
-This is why RFA is related to the chances of success of in vitro fertilization (IVF) treatments.
+On the other hand, within assisted reproduction treatments, the AFC is also a good predictor of how the ovary will respond to the ovarian stimulation performed.
+This is why AFC is related to the chances of success of in vitro fertilization (IVF) treatments.
 The explanation is that the higher the antral follicle count, the more oocytes can be expected to be obtained in the ovarian puncture after stimulation.
 In this way, starting from a good number of oocytes, the chances of success of the reproduction treatment increase.

 Assisted procreation, as any other medical treatment, requires that you rely on the professionalism of the doctors and staff of the clinic you choose.
 Obviously, each clinic is different.
 Get now your Fertility Report, which will select several clinics for you out of the pool of clinics that meet our strict quality criteria.
 Moreover, it will offer you a comparison between the fees and conditions each clinic offers in order for you to make a well informed choice.

-Therefore, the RFA before carrying out an assisted reproduction treatment will allow the specialist to personalize the dose and the ovarian stimulation protocol to the situation of each patient.
+Therefore, the AFC before carrying out an assisted reproduction treatment will allow the specialist to personalize the dose and the ovarian stimulation protocol to the situation of each patient.
 This optimizes the chances of success and avoids possible associated risks such as ovarian hyperstimulation syndrome (OHSS).